gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 The *Trace* is especially useful to view in order to know if you have achieved good sampling of the posterior…it should look like a ‘spiny caterpillar’ (or at least that’s how it was taught to me).

 You can also select two parameters (by holding command) and then click on *Marginal Prob Distribution* to see how they relate to one another.
 Try this for the CP1+2 and CP3 kappa values (Do you remember what kappa is?
-If not check back to the priors tab of Beauti or google it!).
+If not check back to the priors tab of Beauti or google it).
 Do the same for CP1+2 and CP3 mu values.

 ## Q3: Were we correct to estimate values for these codon partitions separately?
 What does this say about the flexibility of different codon positions to mutate/evolve over time?

 Ok.
 Spend as much time as you want with Tracer but when you’re ready let’s move on.

-## Open TreeAnnotator (in GDW-Apps/BEAST)
+## Open TreeAnnotator (in Destktop/GDW-Apps/BEAST)